engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 ### Behavior

-- By default, the module creates two collections, one for an "Available" purpose deployment, and one for a "Required" purpose deployment.
-This behavior can be changed with the parameters documented below.
+- By default, the module creates nothing; you must specify one or more of the following switch parameters to create the relevant collection(s)/deployment(s).
+  - `-Available`: Creates an Available collection with the `Install` action.
+  - `-Required`: Creates a Required collection with the `Install` action.
+  - `-Uninstall`: Creates a Required collection with the `Uninstall` action.
 - All collections will be created with a standard membership evaluation schedule of 1am daily.
 - All deployments will be configured to respect supersedence, if the app package has supersedence configured.
 If it doesn't, then you will see a benign warning that supersedence conditions were not met.
   - Supersedence is preferred.
 If you must deploy without supersedence, please do so manually.